mattj23/engeom/docs/index.md

 # Overview

-The `engeom` library is a set of tools for engineering geometry applications in Rust, with a focus on metrology, GD&T, and inspection.
+The `engeom` library is a set of tools for engineering geometry applications in Rust (with a reduced set of bindings in Python), with a focus on metrology, GD&T, and inspection.

 While there is significant overlap with other computational geometry applications (computer graphics, CAD, etc.), `engeom` was built on a set of base principles that favors metrology and fills the gap left by other libraries and approaches.